JustECook/Sticky-Notes/README.md

 Updates:
 1. Added total of three background options.
 Background 2 is on by default.
 Users can click icons in top left corner to choose.
 Border appears around selected background
 2. Removed ability to resize sticky note

-Future Upgrades:

-1. Set limits on how large or small fonts can be.
+3. Set limits on how large or small fonts can be.
+Maximum font size is 36px.
+Minimum font size is 12px.

 Potential upgrades:
 1. Options to change sticky note colors